gh1809-coding-is-magic/coding-is-magic/README.md

 # Coding is Magic

-A block language coding game using Unity, Google Blockly, Firebase, and React.js, made as the capstone for the 1809 Cohort of the Grace Hopper Program at Fullstack Academy.
+A block language coding game using Unity, Google Blockly, Firebase, and React.js, made as a capstone for the 1809 Cohort of the Grace Hopper Program at Fullstack Academy.
 The alpha can be found online at [Coding is Magic](https://coding-is-magic.firebaseapp.com/) on Firebase.

 ## Installation